Hasitha17-git/Image-to-Cartoon-using-Python-OpenCV/README.md

 # Image-to-Cartoon-using-Python-OpenCV
+## Abstract
+The proposed mini project is an image to cartoon python OpenCV machinelearning that converts uploaded images to cartoon style versions using machinelearning algorithms.
+The main objective of the project is to provide an easy to use and accessible tool for users to convert their images to cartoons.
+The major goal is to produce a final product that may be used to transformreal-worldimages into animated prints (cartoon images).
+The idea behind the paper is built around original images and videos that are then transformed into an artistic for makin to oil.
+Among all the techniques available, the operation of a GenerativeAdversarial Network (GAN) dubbed Cartoon GAN may be employedfor the styling of real-world images that employ two loss functions—happy loss and hostile loss—to obtain a clean and clear image.
+While creating the layout, this project would use the OpenCV library in Python.
+Python is a library collection with multiplex libraries for operations in the real world.
+OpenCV is one suitable library.
 ## Required modules in this Project
 - CV2: Imported to use OpenCV for image processing
 - easygui: Imported to open a file box.
 It allows us to select any file fromoursystem.